 Austin, Texas is one of the fastest growing cities in the country, known as the music capital of the world.
-It attracts young college graduates as well as late baby boomers, & attracts several million visitors a year.
+It attracts young college graduates as well as gen. X, some late baby boomers & attracts several million visitors a year.
 The primary destinations visited within the city typically lie around downtown in one of their many entertainment districts.
 These districts are highly walkable & include a variety of local shops, bars, restaurants, outdoor parks & other cultural destinations.

 With so many destinations & activities; navigating & finding the perfect spot in one of these districts can be challenging.
 Our solution is creating a kiosk that simplifies navigation for daily events & locations in Austin.
 The key demographic affected are visitors & tourists in their 20s & 30s.